Dual Credit Teachers

 - Use smooth and efficient transitions throughout the class period.

 Feedback Tools such as those developed by the TELL Project describe best practices in greater detail for teachers and administrators: http://www.tellproject.org.

-- Submit current CV/resume and transcripts to Dewayne Neeley in the Dual Credit office.
+- Submit current CV/resume and transcripts to Brittney Sholar in the Dual Credit office.

-- Dewayne Neeley forwards applications for Spanish to Kelly Conroy, and for all other languages to Laura McGee for evaluation.
+- Brittney Sholar forwards applications to Laura McGee for evaluation.

-- Evaluation for hire as a dual credit instructor will include transcript evaluation, evaluation of the teacher’s target language skills, examination of learning outcomes in the applicant’s courses, and may also include classroom observation of best practices.
+- Evaluation for hire as a dual credit instructor will include transcript evaluation, evaluation of the teacher’s target language skills, examination of learning outcomes in the instructor’s courses, and will also include classroom observation of best practices.

 Exceptions: Should a prospective instructor be short three (or fewer) graduate hours in the content area, the application may be accepted on the condition that the remaining hours be successfully completed within the first academic year of teaching dual credit courses.
 This exception is to be approved in conjunction with review of the supporting application materials and other credentialing processes.
-As a reminder, dual credit instructors are eligible for tuition benefits as per current policy at WKU.
+As a reminder, dual credit instructors may be eligible for tuition benefits as per current policy at WKU.
 Teachers who do not meet the above criteria and who have substantial professional experience may contact Laura McGee directly to make a plan for becoming qualified to offer Dual Credit.

 Benefits to teachers:

 - Mentoring by a WKU faculty member (liaison)